cultuurnet/geojson-data/documentation/converting geojson to elasticsearch documents.md

 The UDB3 ElasticSearch index for geoshapes expects the files to be structured in a specific way.

-Before we convert the geodata from `.geojson` to `.json` files that ElasticSearch can index, make sure you empty the existing `elasticsearch` directory first.
+Before you convert the geodata from `.geojson` to `.json` files that ElasticSearch can index, make sure you empty the existing `elasticsearch` directory first.

 	rm -R elasticsearch/*;